 The proposed modification will not change the cost of compliance but provides design flexibility.
+Impact to small business relative to the cost of compliance with code

 Has a reasonable and substantial connection with the health, safety, and welfare of the general public.
 The proposed modification does not impact the health, safety, and welfare of the general public.